Summer Academy

 Cast Drawing

-Summer Academy Course Schedule
+Summer Academy Class Schedule

 Summer Academy runs on Monday-Friday for 4 weeks, usually starting right after the week of July 4th.
 All students study drawing in Foundations of Drawing and select three additional concentrations to explore.
 Applicants have the opportunity to indicate their preferred concentrations when they apply.
 Every attempt will be made to offer students their top choices, balanced with a commitment to developing a rich community of student artists in each class.